Ezekwechibuikem/requirement-analysis/README.md

 During this phase, developers, project managers, and stakeholders collaborate to define what the system should do (functional requirements) and how it should perform (non-functional requirements).
 The outcome is a clear, structured set of requirements that guide the design, development, and testing stages of the project.

-### 🔍 Key Activities in Requirement Analysis
+## Key Activities in Requirement Analysis

-- Requirement Gathering: Collecting needs from clients, users, and other stakeholders.
+### Requirement Analysis involves several important activities to ensure the software meets user expectations and business goals.

-- Requirement Documentation: Clearly recording all identified requirements in structured formats.
+Below are the five key activities involved:

-- Requirement Classification: Categorizing into functional and non-functional requirements.
+- Requirement Gathering

-- Requirement Validation: Ensuring that all requirements are realistic, complete, and align with business goals.
+Collecting all relevant information from stakeholders, users, and clients to understand what the system should do.
+This may involve interviews, surveys, or reviewing existing documentation.

-- Requirement Management: Maintaining and updating requirements as the project evolves.
+- Requirement Elicitation

-🚀 Importance of Requirement Analysis in SDLC
+Engaging stakeholders through discussions, workshops, and observation to uncover hidden needs and clarify ambiguous requirements.

-- Clarity and Focus: Prevents ambiguity by defining what the software must achieve before development begins.
+- Requirement Documentation

-- Improved Communication: Acts as a bridge between stakeholders and the development team, ensuring shared understanding.
+Organizing and writing down all gathered and elicited requirements in a clear, structured format (e.g., Software Requirement Specification - SRS) for easy understanding by both technical and non-technical teams.

-- Reduced Costs and Rework: Detecting requirement issues early helps avoid costly changes during later stages.
+- Requirement Analysis and Modeling

-- Better Project Planning: Provides a foundation for estimating resources, timelines, and budgets accurately.
+Evaluating requirements for feasibility, consistency, and completeness.
+Creating models such as data flow diagrams (DFDs), use cases, or UML diagrams to represent the system’s functionality visually.

-- Enhanced Quality: Ensures the final product meets user needs, improving satisfaction and usability.
+- Requirement Validation

-- In short, Requirement Analysis is the blueprint of software development — without it, even the best code can fail to meet real-world needs.
+Ensuring that the documented requirements align with the actual needs of users and stakeholders.
+This step helps identify missing, conflicting, or misunderstood requirements before development begins.

 ## Why is Requirement Analysis Important?